michaeloki/secure-password-utility-flutter/README.md

 main() {
-  // Call these methods separately in your Flutter application checkPasswordStrength('#sh0klmNZa',10);
+  // Call these methods separately in your Flutter application checkPasswordStrength('#sh0klmNZaDf',12);
   createPassword(14);
   createProductKey(20);
 }

-// Validate password strength Syntax: securePasswordUtility.WeakPasswordChecker('yourSamplePassword',lengthOfPasswordString);
+// Validate password strength Syntax: SecurePasswordGateway.checkWeakPassword('yourSamplePassword',lengthOfPasswordString);
 // N.B.
-Ensure the length of the password you want to validate is at least 10-characters long.
+Ensure the length of the password you want to validate is at least 12-characters long.
 //Check the strength of your password.
 It returns a boolean Future<bool> checkPasswordStrength(String password, int passwordLength) async {
   var passcodeStrength = false;